laurencary/laurencary/README.md

 During my time at App Academy, I underwent an intensive, immersive training program that covered full-stack web development, including HTML, CSS, JavaScript, Ruby on Rails, React, and SQL.
 The program's rigorous curriculum emphasized not only technical skills but also collaboration, problem-solving, and project management, all of which are essential in a software development role.

 Now, I'm so excited to call myself a software engineer.
-Some of my favorite tools and languages include React, Redux, Ruby on Rails, SQL, and Python.
+Some of my favorite tools and languages include JavaScript, React, Redux, Ruby on Rails, SQL, and Python.
 I'm currently looking for a job where I can make an impact, continue learning and refining my skills, and work alongside passionate and motivated people.

 ## Technologies I've worked with
 ### :pencil2: Languages/Libraries